mharen/mharen.github.io/blog/2011/2011-07-fixing-my-hipster-dryer.md

 ![IMG_20110709_160811%25255B4%25255D.jpg](IMG_20110709_160811%25255B4%25255D.jpg)

-With that attached by what is one of the <a href="http://en.wikipedia.org/wiki/Locking_pliers">most useful tools ever</a>, me a safe distance away, no children present, and fire extinguisher at the ready (just kidding, it was way far away), I verified the dryer operated as expected.
+With that attached by what is one of the [most useful tools ever](http://en.wikipedia.org/wiki/Locking_pliers), me a safe distance away, no children present, and fire extinguisher at the ready (just kidding, it was way far away), I verified the dryer operated as expected.
 Hooray!

 Next I soldered the wire on, put the cover back on, and enjoyed some self congratulatory snickering.
 And what’s my true reward?
 I get to fold laundry (and avoid spending any money on this, or a new dryer).